maxxiimo/coding-design/chp1-information-architecting.md

 TIP: As you prototype always have an eye on your bookmarked reference websites, and/or some of the [inspirational sites][Appendix 1] listed in the Appendices.
 Revise and release often.

+How are other people doing this?

-Here are some inspirational examples of prototyping on paper for your review:
+Here are some examples of prototyping on paper that will give you a great idea on how others are prototyping:

-[UI & Wireframe Sketches for your Inspiration][Inspirational]
+- [UI & Wireframe Sketches for your Inspiration][Inspirational]

 Wireframing
 -----------